kux/django-cms-roles/README.md

 When giving an user a role you will also need to specify the pages on which that role applies.
 This is the equivalent of creating PagePermission objects by using the cms' 'Change Page' view.

-When functioning in this mode, no global page permissions or django groups need to be auto generated.
+No global page permissions or django groups need to be auto generated when functioning in this mode.
-However, the role will maintain a list of ```PagePermission```s
+The role will maintain a list of ```PagePermission```s

 **Note**: For understanding the inner workings of django-cms-roles it would be worth to check the